learn-co-curriculum/phase-0-configuring-the-flatiron-student-portal/README.md

 ### Action item

-1. Open the GitHub signup webpage at https://github.com/join
+1. Open the GitHub signup webpage (https://github.com/join)
 2. Fill out the form and create your account
 3. Verify the email address connected to your GitHub account